pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0134.md

 [`Reducer` protocol beta][protocol-beta], and most recently the [observation beta][observation-beta].
 And we think this one may be more exciting than all of those!

-This beta focuses on providing the tools necessary for sharing state through your applications.
-We also went above and beyond by providing tools for persisting state to user defaults and the file system, as well as provide a way for users of the library to create their own persistence strategies.
+This beta focuses on providing the tools necessary for sharing state throughout your app.
+We also went above and beyond by providing tools for persisting state to user defaults and the file system, as well as providing a way create your own persistence strategies.

 Join us for a quick overview of the tools, and be sure to [check out the beta][shared-state-beta] today!